rt-2/RageMP-SAARPV-voiceChat/README.md

 This project is not near ready to release its first stable version, but as soon as it was presentable, I though it was best to put the code open source because of 2 reasons: for RageMP in general to improve, and for this plugin to develop faster.
 There is a lot of cleaning to do bare with me, I released this so bugs can be fixed, I do not expect you guys to clean my code

-Also I am aiming toward a VoIP version of this (server-side, not peer-to-peer).
-I continue the project when possible.
+I was aiming toward a VoIP version of this (server-side, not peer-to-peer), but if RAGE implements p2p on it's own there is no reason anymore to do so.

 Thank you for the help: Amata, Austin, BlackBlitch, Bouzigoloum, James Cole, Kiper, LukEL, Mos, StreetGT, Tobias.